Do you have a tooth cavity that requires cleaning and a filling? Is tooth pain causing you issues?

-Dental fillings are typically used to fill tooth cavities, but can also be used to repair broken, cracked, or worn teeth.
+A dental filling is a treatment that dentists use to fill tooth cavities.
+They can also use it to repair broken, cracked, or worn teeth.
 Dentist in Chapel Hill, NC Dr. James Furgurson and his associates at Chapel Hill Family and Cosmetic Dentistry offer several choices in material for tooth fillings.
-Composite materials and porcelain are used for the most natural-looking restorations.
+They typically use composite materials and porcelain for the most natural-looking restorations.

 Most patients today prefer “white” fillings because they are indistinguishable from their natural teeth.
 For a tooth with minimal decay or damage, Dr. Furgurson or Dr. White may recommend a composite resin filling.
 For a tooth with more significant decay or damage, our dentists may recommend a porcelain filling, inlay, or onlay.
 The greater the damage to the tooth, the stronger the material needed to restore its strength and stability.

 The Dental Filling Procedure at Chapel Hill Family & Cosmetic Dentistry

 The exact procedure for your tooth filling may vary based on the size, location, and type of tooth filling.
-Some small fillings can be completed with minimal preparation for the tooth and do not require an anesthetic.
+Sometimes your dentist can complete a small filling with minimal preparation to the tooth and not administer an anesthetic.
 The dental fillings process should not take more than a single visit.

 First, your dentist will prepare the tooth by removing any existing fillings and creating a stable foundation for the new filling.
-Resin fillings can be completed in one visit.
+We can complete a resin filling in one visit.
 Dr. Furgurson or White will place the composite resin on the tooth and cure it with a special light.

-Porcelain and gold tooth fillings are made in a dental laboratory and cemented into place in our Chapel Hill dentist office.
+Porcelain and gold tooth fillings are made in a dental laboratory.
+Then your dentist will cement it into place in our Chapel Hill dentist office.
 This type of filling typically takes two to three appointments.
 The dentist may place a temporary filling on the tooth to offer protection in between visits.

 Dental Filling FAQs